 Google+ pages officially launched in November of 2011, but two years later, they still have a long way to go.
-One of the main areas that could benefit from some improvement is local Google+ pages – arguably the most confusing of all the page types.
-Google+ Local pages can be very powerful if you know how to use them.
+One of the main areas that could benefit from some improvement is local Google+ pages – arguably the most confusing page types.
+Google+ Local pages can be compelling if you know how to use them.
 With that being said, I’m going to clear the smoke on this often confusing digital marketing tool so that you can make proper use of it!

 First, let’s dive into a bit of history.
 Did you know that Google+ Local pages started as Google Places in April of 2010?
 With the launch of Google+ pages in November of 2011, Google had a bit of redundancy – businesses had two pages to represent themselves with Google.
 This was a problem.
 To fix this, Google quickly began to merge the two.
 Now all pages that were previously Google Places listings are a part of Google+ with the Google+ design, and they are now called Google+ Local listings.

 You will notice the absence of the “follow” button on the top right of the page.
 The “Posts” tab is also missing.
 Both of these missing icons point to the fact that the page is just a local listing.
-The fact that there is no verified checkmark next to the name of the business denotes that it is not yet verified.
+The fact that there is no verified checkmark next to the business’s name denotes that it is not yet verified.

 Atlantic.Net’s Google+ Local page below is the perfect example of a verified listing:

 You can see that this listing has a “Follow” button on the top right, a verified checkmark next to the name, “Posts” tab, “YouTube” tab, and sections on the “About” page for people that follow Atlantic.Net and the Google+ Communities in which they have created.

 If you would like to verify a Google+ Local page already set up for your business, you can do so by following these steps.
 Also, if you would like to create and verify a new Google+ Local page for your business, you can do so by following the same steps.
 The most important step is making sure you choose “Local Business or Place” when given the below options: